Knolo

 Knolo wins

-Native cron and scheduled triggers.
-Agents run autonomously in the background and write results to Minds.
+Native cron and event triggers.
+Agents run autonomously in the background, write results to Minds, and can chain into other agents on completion.

-Manus supports scheduled tasks within its app, but the model is still a task-runner — not a long-running automation layer with branching triggers.
+Scheduled tasks exist in the Manus app, but the model is still a task-runner.
+Not a long-running automation layer with branching triggers and durable outputs.

 Cloud vs self-host